 When you find a brand or clothing store that makes clothes which fit and flatter you, my gosh, clap your hands with joy.
 This is the Holy Grail of fifty plus women’s fashion.

 An A-line dress is a beautiful fit if you want to hide a tummy but accentuate your bust and waist.
-Below I’m wearing a Yesadress * from Vivid International.
+Below I’m wearing a Yesadress * from Vivid International, an Australian brand designing for fifty plus women’s fashion.

 A shift dress with a great cut which ends just above the knee is a great look for most women over 50.
 You’re not showing too much leg, but you’re probably showing the best bit of your legs, and this cut is flattering for most body shapes.
 Again, another Yesadress * below from Vivid International.